China Sourcing Agents

 Max Photonics (China, MFP series).
 Similar positioning to Raycus.
 Competitive in the 1kW–3kW range.
 Smaller installed base than Raycus — field service response time outside major Chinese manufacturing cities can be slower.

 For budgets where the machine purchase price is below $25,000: Raycus or Max is standard.
 For machines running 3 shifts in a production environment: the IPG premium is justified by reduced downtime risk.
+For EU import, verify the enclosure meets CE marking requirements for laser safety and the Machinery Directive.

-Fiber Laser vs. CO2 for Metal Applications
+Fiber Laser vs. CO2 Laser for Sheet Metal Fabrication

 Edge quality on aluminum.
 Fiber laser cuts aluminum with nitrogen assist gas produce a clean, oxide-free edge suitable for anodizing.
 CO2 on aluminum produces a more oxidized edge requiring post-processing.
 For aluminum fabricators: fiber laser with nitrogen is standard.